XenitAB/terraform-modules/MIGRATION_KEYVAULT_RBAC.md

 until you explicitly opt in.
 There is no implicit upgrade path; nothing happens on `terraform apply` unless you set the flag.

+## OpenTofu version requirement

+The consumer modules use the [`enabled` meta-argument](https://opentofu.org/docs/v1.11/language/meta-arguments/enabled/) (inside `lifecycle`) to toggle between the access policy and the role assignment, which requires **OpenTofu ≥ 1.11.0**.
+All module `main.tf` files in this repository now declare `required_version = ">= 1.11.0"`.
+If you pinned an older OpenTofu in CI, bump it before consuming this version of the modules.

+The `governance-regional` module keeps the toggle inside its existing `for_each` filter (because `enabled` cannot be combined with `count` or `for_each`), but the same minimum version still applies for consistency.

 ## The Azure constraint

 A Key Vault is **either policy-mode or RBAC-mode at any given moment** — never